Special Activities Center: Tora Bora

 In December 2001, Special Activities Division and the Army's Delta Force tracked down Osama bin Laden in the rugged mountains near the Khyber Pass in Afghanistan.
-Former CIA station chief Gary Berntsen, as well as a subsequent Senate investigation, claimed that the combined American special operations task force was largely outnumbered by al-Qaeda forces and that they were denied additional U.S. troops by higher command.
+Former CIA station chief Gary Berntsen, as well as a subsequent Senate investigation, said that the combined American special operations task force was largely outnumbered by al-Qaeda forces and that they were denied additional U.S. troops by higher command.
 The task force also requested munitions to block the avenues of egress of bin Laden, but that request was also denied.
 The SAC team was unsuccessful, and "Bin Laden and bodyguards walked uncontested out of Tora Bora and disappeared into Pakistan's unregulated tribal area."
 At Bin Laden's abandoned encampment, the team uncovered evidence that bin Laden's ultimate aim was to obtain and detonate a nuclear device in the United States.

 Surge

 In September 2009, the CIA planned on "deploying teams of spies, analysts and paramilitary operatives to Afghanistan, part of a broad intelligence 'surge' ordered by President Obama.
 This will make its station there among the largest in the agency's history."
 This presence was expected to surpass the size of the stations in Iraq and Vietnam at the height of those wars.
 The station was located at the U.S. Embassy in Kabul and was led "by a veteran with an extensive background in paramilitary operations".
 The majority of the CIA's workforce was located among secret bases and military special operations posts throughout the country.

 Also, in 2009, General Stanley McChrystal, the commander of NATO forces in Afghanistan, planned to request an increase in teams of CIA operatives, including their elite paramilitary officers, to join with U.S. military special operations forces.
-This combination worked well in Iraq and is largely credited with the success of that surge.
-There have been basically three options described in the media: McChrystal's increased counterinsurgency campaign; a counter-terror campaign using special operations raids and drone strikes; and withdrawal.
-The most successful combination in both the wars in Afghanistan and Iraq has been the linking up of SAD and military special forces to fight alongside highly trained indigenous units.
-One thing all of these options have in common is a requirement for greater CIA participation.
+This combination worked well in Iraq and was largely credited with the success of that surge.
+There were basically three options described in the media: McChrystal's increased counterinsurgency campaign; a counter-terror campaign using special operations raids and drone strikes; and withdrawal.
+The most successful combination in both the wars in Afghanistan and Iraq was the linking up of SAD and military special forces to fight alongside highly trained indigenous units.
+One thing all of these options had in common was a requirement for greater CIA participation.